CrumrineCoder/Bard-Release/README.md

 * Reset password
 * There are No Tags Yet bug when searching for 'Western' in general tab **DONE!!**
 * Inclusive vs Exclusive tag search **DONE!!**
-* Inclusive & Exclusive "Apply" and "Clear" buttons -Irrelevant-
+* Inclusive & Exclusive "Apply" and "Clear" buttons *Irrelevant*
 * Responsive
 * Comment formatting & turn into notes **DONE!!**
 * Improve Search from Home page **DONE**